dannycho7/express-form-post/README.md

 # Express Form Post [![npm version](https://badge.fury.io/js/express-form-post.svg)](https://badge.fury.io/js/express-form-post) [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

-A simple solution to handling file and form submissions <br/>
+#### A simple solution to handling file and form submissions
-Note: this is not recommended for use by applications that handle large files or receives a large volume of file upload requests.
-This is a quick solution to any application that handle small to medium sized files intended to be an abstraction for applications whose core doesn't come from file uploading.
+Note: this is not recommended for use by applications that handles large files or receives a large volume of file upload requests.
+This is a quick solution to any application that handle small to medium sized files.
+This is intended to be an abstraction for applications whose core doesn't come from file uploading.

 ## Installation
 ```sh